ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 #.
 In Bamboo create a shared Username and Password credential.
    The username and password should be the same as the ones you used to create the Bitbucket admin user.
-The name of the shared credential must be equal to the value set in ``artemis.continuous-integration.user``.
+The name of the shared credential must be equal to the value set in ``artemis.version-control.user``.

 #.
 Download the
    `bamboo-server-notification-plugin <https://github.com/ls1intum/bamboo-server-notification-plugin/releases>`__